lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-NoACKModeSnd title='Sender State Machine for the No ACK Mode'}

 The receiver waits for fragments and will set a timer in order to see if there is no missing fragments.
-The No ACK will use  the last fragment to check error using the MIC where FCN is set to all-1 for the last fragment. {{Fig-NoACKModeRcv}} shows the state machine for the receiver.
-When the Timer expires or when the check of MIC gives an error it will abort and go to error, all the fragments will be lost.
-Inactivity Timer will be based on the technology used and will be defined in the specific technology document.
+The No ACK mode will use the MIC contained in the last fragment to check error.
+The FCN is set to all-1 for the last fragment. {{Fig-NoACKModeRcv}} shows the state machine for the receiver.
+When the Timer expires or when the check of MIC gives an error it will abort the communication and go to error state, all the fragments will be dropped.
+The Inactivity Timer will be based on the LPWAN technology and will be defined in the specific technology document.

 ~~~~
                       +------+ Not All-1